 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Generac Holdings Inc. - GNRC

-CEDARHURST.
+/EIN News/ -- CEDARHURST.
 N.Y., Dec.
-07, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Generac Holdings Inc. GNRC, if they purchased the Company's shares between April 29, 2021 and November 1, 2022, inclusive (the "Class Period").
+07, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Generac Holdings Inc. (NYSE: GNRC), if they purchased the Company’s shares between April 29, 2021 and November 1, 2022, inclusive (the “Class Period”).
 Shareholders have until January 30, 2023 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nyse-gnrc/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).